deckarep/chameleon/README.md

 A small service we can use to emulate healthchecks for other services.

 # Usage
 By default, chameleon will start a webserver on port 8080.
-It only responds to GET requests made to `/healthcheck`.
-It always returns a 200, and will respond with a block of JSON that matches our (sendgrid's) healthcheck v1 format.
+Chameleon will handle two types of requests:

+## Health Checks
+Reachable at `/healthcheck`, will always returns a 200.
+Normally checked via a Sensu plugin that parses the output to see if something is down enough to page someone.

+## Traffic Checks
+Reachable at `/traffic_check`.
+Returns a 200 if healthy, otherwise returns a 400.
+Returns the same JSON block as above.
+Intended for use with load balancers.

+# Controlling Health
 If chameleon receives a SIGUSR1, it will flip the "healthiness" of the service.

 Here's an example: